rafaelmchaves/card-transactions/README.md

 # How to run the application

 ## Pre-requisites:
-Install java 17 and docker in your machine
+It's required java 17, maven and docker

 ## Run
 I included a run.sh file in the project root folder.